Zhang Ziyi

+Zhang made her Hollywood debut as a villain in Rush Hour 2 (2001), followed by Memoirs of a Geisha (2005).
+She reunited with Zhang Yimou in the films Hero (2002) and House of Flying Daggers (2004).
+She collaborated with Wong Kar-wai on 2046 (2004), which won her the Best Actress at the 2005 Hong Kong Film Awards, and on The Grandmaster (2013), for which she received 12 Best Actress awards, making her the most awarded Chinese actress for a single film.

-From 2004 to 2010, Zhang ranked in the Top 5 of Forbes China Celebrity 100 list every year.
+Zhang is regarded as one of the Four Dan actresses of China.
+From 2004 to 2010, she ranked in the Top 5 of Forbes China Celebrity 100 list every year.
 In 2008, she was awarded with the Outstanding Contribution to Chinese Cinema award at the 11th Shanghai International Film Festival.
+One of the most recognisable Asian actresses in the Western world, Time called her "China's gift to Hollywood" in 2005.
+The same year, Time named her one of the 100 Most Influential People.
 In 2013, she received the French Cultural Order at the Ordre des Arts et des Lettres.

-Zhang most recently appeared in the films The Cloverfield Paradox (2018) and Godzilla: King of the Monsters (2019).

 Early life

-Zhang was born and raised in Beijing, China on 9 February 1979.
-Her father, Zhang Yuanxiao, was an accountant and later economist, and her mother, Li Zhousheng, a kindergarten teacher.
-She has an older brother with whom she is very close.
-Zhang began studying dance when she was 8 years old; subsequently, she joined the Beijing Dance Academy at her parents' suggestion at the age of 11.
+Zhang Ziyi was born in Beijing to Zhang Yuanxiao, an accountant and later economist, and Li Zhousheng, a kindergarten teacher.
+She has an older brother, Zhang Zinan, who was her manager.
+Zhang began her nine-year study of folk dance when she was 8; at 11, she joined the Affiliated Secondary School of Beijing Dance Academy at her parents' suggestion.
 While at this boarding school, she noticed how mean the other girls were to each other while competing for status amongst the teachers.
 Zhang disliked the attitudes of her peers and teachers so much that, on one occasion, she ran away from the school.
-At the age of 15, Zhang won the national youth dance championship and also appeared in a handful of TV commercials and began appearing in television commercials in Hong Kong.

-In 1996, Zhang entered the Central Academy of Drama in Beijing at the age of 17.
+In 1994, she won the performance award in the National Taoli Cup Dance Competition.
+She also appeared in a handful of TV commercials.
+In 1996, Zhang entered the Central Academy of Drama, majoring in acting.

 Career

 1996–2000: Early career

-Zhang made her acting debut in the television film Touching Starlight at the age of 16.

-In 1998, while she was studying in Central Academy of Drama, Zhang was offered her first role by director Zhang Yimou in his film The Road Home, which won the Silver Bear prize at the 2000 Berlin International Film Festival.
+In her freshman year, Zhang made her acting debut in the television film Touching Starlight.
+In 1998, Zhang was offered her first major role by director Zhang Yimou in his film The Road Home, which would win the Silver Bear prize at the 2000 Berlin International Film Festival.
 Zhang plays a country girl in love with the town's young teacher.
 She won the Best Actress Award at the 2000 Hundred Flowers Awards for her performance.

-Due to her success, Zhang was considered one of the Four Dan Actresses of China.